H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 Psychological guidance and the PIA review loop provide a structured way to bring knowledge about human behavior and risk into the system’s operation.
 They inform live interaction decisions, adjust barrier and mode settings, and create a trail of how concerns and mitigations have evolved, complementing the more technical layers described elsewhere.
 In combination with the content-focused and status-focused cycles in this part, they ensure that relational and emotional risks are treated as first-class concerns in the same control stack as technical performance and knowledge updates.

-## 5.3 29 Aapcappe Scraper And Corpus
+## 5.4 30-aapcappE-scraper-and-corpus.md

-# 29. AAPCAppE Scraper and Appalachian English Corpus Integration
+# 30. AAPCAppE Scraper and Appalachian English Corpus Integration

 This chapter describes the dedicated scraper and processing service that ingests material from the Audio-Aligned and Parsed Corpus of Appalachian English (AAPCAppE) and related endpoints.
 The goal is to treat Appalachian English as a first-class variety in both understanding and output, based on documented usage rather than assumptions.